treharne/colours/README.md

 I'm not completely happy with this, since it means that my final colours are *not* colours that I originally put in the shortlist.
 This might be worth revisiting.

+**Update:** Now we're using medians.
+There is very little change to the palettes generated, but all colours are shortlist colours.

 # Results